dhanushan16/SQL-Practice/DML/DML_Interview_Questions.md

 **Answer:**

-- DELETE with WHERE clause removes only rows that satisfy the condition.
+- DELETE with WHERE clause removes only rows satisfying the condition.
 - DELETE without WHERE clause removes all rows from the table.

 ---